 We engage on three primary structures, calibrated to the fiduciary’s economics and the recovery profile of the matter.
 All structures preserve our alignment with the fiduciary’s outcomes rather than billable hours.

-Our preferred structure for closed-claim file recovery, broker E&O claims, judgment enforcement, and other engagements with quantifiable recovery potential.
+Our preferred structure for closed-claim file recovery, contract entitlement audits, broker E&O claims, judgment enforcement, and other engagements with quantifiable recovery potential.
 We advance all third-party costs and take a defined percentage of net recoveries.
 Rates typically range between 20–35% by engagement.

 For engagements requiring investigative work in advance of identifying recovery targets — complex asset investigations or pre-litigation diligence.
 The fiduciary covers a reduced hourly rate during the investigative phase, with reduced contingency on resulting recoveries.